dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 - To replay DBOS Cloud execution traces locally, check out our [time travel debugger](./timetravel-debugging).

-- To retrieve the last `N` seconds of your application's logs, run in your application root directory [`npx dbos-cloud app logs -l <N>`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-logs).
+- To retrieve the last `N` seconds of your application's logs, run in your application root directory [`npx @dbos-inc/dbos-cloud app logs -l <N>`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-logs).
 Note that new log entries take a few seconds to appear.

-- To retrieve the status of a particular application, run [`npx dbos-cloud app status <app-name>`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-status).
-To retrieve the statuses of all applications, run [`npx dbos-cloud app list`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-list).
+- To retrieve the status of a particular application, run [`npx @dbos-inc/dbos-cloud app status <app-name>`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-status).
+To retrieve the statuses of all applications, run [`npx @dbos-inc/dbos-cloud app list`](../api-reference/cloud-cli.md#npx-dbos-cloud-application-list).

 ### Deleting Applications

 To delete an application, run:

 ```
-npx dbos-cloud app delete <app-name>
+npx @dbos-inc/dbos-cloud app delete <app-name>
 ```